Cxyda/OmaTools-RTSCamera/README.md

 ## Features:
 - Camera is 'floating' above a layerMask and always keeps the same distance (handy for terrains with hills etc.)
-- Camera translation can be controlled by the Keyboard
+- Camera translation can be controlled by the Keyboard and Mouse
 - Camera Rotation can be controled by the Mouse
 - Camera bounds can be specified where camera movement is allowed.
+- Camera can transition smoothly to target game objects
 - Easy to use and setup

 ## How to 'install'